etherisc-legacy/GIF/README.md

     Keep it handy for all other ports we'll potentially expose later on in the process.
 3. `npm ci` to install package dependencies

-4. `npm run bootstrap` to install dependencies for Lerna packages

-5. `NPM_TOKEN=<token> npm run deploy:minikube` to deploy to Minikube.
+4. `NPM_TOKEN=<token> npm run deploy:minikube` to deploy to Minikube.
 To get the token sign in to npm and create token of type Publish on `https://www.npmjs.com/settings/etherisc_user/tokens/create`.

 #### Notes
 - By navigating to a `<minikubeip>:31672` in your browser you can open RabbitMQ's management plugin.
 The default administrative credentials are `admin/guest`.